Carpetprofessor.com - How to choose new carpet and flooring like a pro!

 Some pads come with a nylon mesh on the top and some just have a thin layer of plastic to hold it together and be somewhat resistant to moisture.

 In most residential applications, a Rebond type of pad is a very good choice and does a good job of providing sufficient support for your new carpet.
+However, it is available in varying quality levels and you must choose the pad that will meet or exceed your needs and goals.

 Learn More: